fsalinas26/sellix-api-wrapper/README.md

 ```

 ### editCoupon(id, custom_fields)
 Edits a coupon by ID.
-Use custom_fields to declare fields to edit.
+Use custom_fields to declare the arguments to edit.
 [See Sellix Documentation on Coupon Arguments](https://developers.sellix.io/documentation#coupon-edit)
 ```ruby
 API.editCoupon("6132a72303151",{"code":"COUPON5","discount_value":5,"max_uses":5}).then(res=>{